sogabe-tohma/python-code-for-quantum-machine-learning-book/README.md

 -----------------------------README-----------------------------------------
+All the codes have been tested successfully at the Google Colab environment.

-Sine we are using qiskit, there is no guarrentee that all the codes uploaded here will work properly because the version of qiskit is changed frequently.
+However, Since we are using qiskit, there is no guarantee that all the codes uploaded here will work properly because the version of qiskit is changed frequently.
 -----------------------------ATTENTION-----------------------------------------

 1.  please use 'from qiskit_aer import AerSimulator' if you want